mannuking/Youtube-AI-Note-Cards-Generator-/README.md

         st.error("Failed to extract video ID from the URL.")
 ```

+## Conclusion

-If you encounter any issues or have questions, please contact us for further guidance.
+By following these instructions, you should be able to set up and run the Streamlit app on your system.
+If you encounter any issues, please feel free to ask for further assistance.
 janhvi0802@gmail.com & jk422331@gmail.com
 Happy experimenting!

+---